 So, on to our list of popular wristwatch types, most of which are named for the kinds of activities they were originally invented for.
 But even if your guy doesn’t use his aviator watch while flying a plane, it’ll still make him feel like he’s cruising at an altitude of smooth sophistication.

-- The Aviator (Pilot) Watch – The very first pilot watch was made especially for Brazilian aviation pioneer, Alberto Santos-Dumont, by Cartier.
+The very first pilot watch was made especially for Brazilian aviation pioneer, Alberto Santos-Dumont, by Cartier.
 Although it didn’t boast any of the technological capabilities of today’s pilot watches, it’s credited with engendering the idea that pilots needed a special type of watch and it remains a signature Cartier timepiece.

 Modern aviator watches run the gamut from elegant simplicity, with just a couple of extra features, all the way up to expanded performance, offering not just chronometers, but compasses, slide rules and tachymeters.

 Since we’re aiming more for style here, we’ll stick with the sleeker variety pilot watches, many which still offer: